Kültəpə: Regional influence

-Kultepe 2
+Kultepe-2

-Kültepe 2 is located about 1.5 km north of Kultepe 1, or about 10 km north of Nakhchivan (city) on the west bank of the river between the villages of Kültepe and Didivar.
-The site is nearly 10 ha in extent; it was occupied during the Early (Kura-Araxes culture), and Middle Bronze Age.
+Kültepe-2 is located about 1.5 km north of Kultepe 1, or about 10 km north of Nakhchivan on the west bank of the river between the villages of Kültepe and Didivar.
+The site is nearly 10 ha in extent; it was occupied during the Early (Kura–Araxes culture), and Middle Bronze Age.

-Osman Abibullaev first investigated this location in 1962, as part of his work on Kültepe 1.
+Osman Abibullaev first investigated this location in 1962, as part of his work on Kültepe-1.
 In 2006, the Naxçivan Archaeological Project started to investigate the site again.

-The Kura-Araxes town may have been c.
+The Kura–Araxes town may have been c.
 5 hectares, and over the later period the settlement extended to the full 10 ha, so this is a very large site in the area.

-Coordinates: N 39.2886, E 45.4474.
+Nakhchivan Tepe

+Nakhchivan Tepe is yet another important Chalcolithic settlement in the area that is dated to the first half of the 5th millennium BC.
+It is located about 5km south of the Kultepe site.
+Nakhchivan Tepe is an archaeological site where the painted ceramics of the Dalma culture have been found.

+The settlements in the Lake Urmiah basin traded the obsidian from the deposits of the Zangezur mountain range, and Nakhchivan was the intermediary.
+Also some copper ore was found at Nakhchivan Tepe which also originated at Zangezur mountains.

+Uzun oba is another similar chalcolithic site in the area.

 Other monuments

 There was a 17th-century Armenian church (St. Hripsime Church) located in the center of the village.
 The church was destroyed at some point between 1997 and 2009.